Preah Vihear Temple

 Sitting majestically atop a perilous cliff among the Dângrêk Mountains, the Preah Vihear Temple is a gem of Cambodian temple architecture, although for a long time, many fought for this jewel to belong in Thailand’s crown.

-A temple has existed on the site since the 9th century, but the elaborately detailed temples that sit on the site today date back to around the 10th century.
+A temple has existed on the site since the 9th century, but the elaborately detailed complex found here today dates back to around the 11th century.
 It was built by the Suryavarman kings who were replicating the glorious intent of the nearby temples at Angkor.
 While the temple buildings at Preah Vihear are not as glorious as those at Angkor, they were meant to represent the same holy pinnacle.
 The whole complex is set up in a long horizontal line along the edge of the cliff, comprised of multiple structures, each impressive in their own right.

 Know Before You Go